willcl-ark/bitcoin-core-docker/README.md

 ### Picking the right tag

-- `bitcoin/bitcoin:latest`: this tag points to the latest stable release available of Bitcoin Core.
-Caution when using in production as blindly upgrading Bitcoin Core is a risky procedure.
+> [!IMPORTANT]
-- `bitcoin/bitcoin:alpine`: this tag points to the same version as above (i.e. "latest") but using the Alpine Linux distribution (a resource efficient Linux distribution with security in mind, but not officially supported by the Bitcoin Core team — use at your own risk).
+> The Alpine Linux distribution, whilst being a resource efficient Linux distribution with security in mind, is not officially supported by the Bitcoin Core team — use at your own risk.

+#### Latest version

+These tags refer to the latest major version, and the latest minor and patch of this version where applicable.

+- `bitcoin/bitcoin:latest`: Release binaries directly from bitcoincore.org.
+Caution when specifying this tag in production as blindly upgrading Bitcoin Core major versions can introduce new behaviours.
+- `bitcoin/bitcoin:alpine`: Source-built binaries using the Alpine Linux distribution.

+#### Specific version

+These tags refer to a specific version of Bitcoin Core.

-- `bitcoin/bitcoin:<version>`: this tag format points to a specific release of Bitcoin Core (e.g. `27.1`).
+- `bitcoin/bitcoin:<version>`: Release binaries of a specific release directly from bitcoincore.org (e.g. `27.1` or `26`).
-- `bitcoin/bitcoin:<version>-alpine`: same as above but using binaries compiled from source using the Alpine Linux distribution.
+- `bitcoin/bitcoin:<version>-alpine`: Source-built binaries of a specific release of Bitcoin Core (e.g. `27.1` or `26`) using the Alpine Linux distribution.

+#### Nightly master

+This tag refers to a nightly build of https://github.com/bitcoin/bitcoin master branch using Alpine Linux.

-- `bitcoin/bitcoin:master`: This tag is built nightly using master branch pulled from https://github.com/bitcoin/bitcoin.
+- `bitcoin/bitcoin:master`: Source-built binaries on Alpine Linux, compiled nightly using master branch pulled from https://github.com/bitcoin/bitcoin.

 ## Usage